Deducteam/lambdapi/docs/options.rst

 Configuration flags
 ^^^^^^^^^^^^^^^^^^^

--c, --gen-obj  instructs ``lambdapi`` to generate object files for every checked module (including dependencies).
+``-c``, ``--gen-obj`` instructs ``lambdapi`` to generate object files for every checked module (including dependencies).
 Object files have the extension ``.lpo`` and they are automatically read back when necessary if they exist and are up to date (they are regenerated otherwise).

---verbose <NUM>  sets the verbosity level to the given natural number (the default value is 1).
+``--verbose <NUM>`` sets the verbosity level to the given natural number (the default value is 1).
 A value of 0 should not print anything, and the higher values print more and more information.

---lib-root <DIR>  sets the library root, that is, the folder corresponding to the entry point of the Lambdapi package system.
+``--lib-root <DIR>`` sets the library root, that is, the folder corresponding to the entry point of the Lambdapi package system.
 This is the folder under which every package is installed, and a default value is only known if the program has been installed.
 In development mode, ``--lib-root lib`` must be given (assuming Lambdapi is run at the root of the repository).

---map-dir <MOD:DIR>  maps an arbitrary directory ``DIR`` under a module path ``MOD`` (relative to the root directory).
+``--map-dir <MOD:DIR>`` maps an arbitrary directory ``DIR`` under a module path ``MOD`` (relative to the root directory).
 This option is mainly useful during the development of a package (before it has been installed).
 However it can also be accessed using a package configuration file (``lambdapi.pkg``) at the root of the library’s source tree.
 More information on that is given in the section about the module system.

 Debugging flags
 ^^^^^^^^^^^^^^^

---debug <FLAGS>  enables the debugging modes specified by every character of ``FLAGS``.
+``--debug <FLAGS>`` enables the debugging modes specified by every character of ``FLAGS``.
 Details on available character flags are obtained using ``--help``.

---timeout <NUM>  gives up type-checking after the given number of seconds.
+``--timeout <NUM>`` gives up type-checking after the given number of seconds.
 Note that the timeout is reset between each file, and that the parameter of the command is expected to be a natural number.

 Confluence checking
 ^^^^^^^^^^^^^^^^^^^

---confluence <CMD>  check the confluence of the rewriting system by calling an external prover with the command ``CMD``.
+``--confluence <CMD>`` check the confluence of the rewriting system by calling an external prover with the command ``CMD``.
 The given command receives `HRS`_ formatted text on its standard input, and is expected to output on the first line of its standard output either ``YES``, ``NO`` or ``MAYBE``.
 As an example, ``echo MAYBE`` is the simplest possible (valid) confluence checker that can be used.

 For now, only the `CSI^ho`_ confluence checker has been tested with Lambdapi.
 It